ropensci-archive/PackageDevelopment/README.md

 [GNU Make](http://www.gnu.org/software/make/) utility that automatically builds executable programs and libraries from source code by reading files called makefiles.
-It can be used to manage R package as well.
+It can be used to manage R package as well;
 [maker](http://github.com/ComputationalProteomicsUnit/maker) is a
 Makefile completely devoted to R package development.